mtov/engsoftmoderna/en/chapter1.md

 software companies nowadays hire economists to evaluate these factors related to their products.

-For a practical example, economists frequently discuss the opportunity costs of a decision.
-These costs represent the missed opportunities associated with disregarded solutions or choices.
+As a practical example, economists frequently discuss the opportunity costs of a decision.
+These costs represent the missed opportunities associated with discarded solutions or choices.
 If you choose decision X over Y, the benefits of Y become your missed opportunities.
 For instance, imagine your company's main product has a list of bugs.
 Sure, fixing these bugs will satisfy customers and potentially prevent churn.
 However, this decision also has an opportunity cost.
-Instead of bug fixing, the company could invest in new features, which could contribute to expand the customer base.
-Deciding between bug fixes or new features ultimately becomes an economic decision.
+Instead of bug fixing, the company could invest in new features, which would contribute to expand the customer base.
+Thus, deciding between bug fixes or new features ultimately becomes an economic decision.